High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Results and Discussions

-To validate the above discussion, we have plotted the electron localization function (ELF) which provides further insights into the nature of chemical bonding\cite{chesnut1999electron}.
+To validate the above discussion, electron localization function (ELF)\cite{chesnut1999electron} is plotted which provides further insights into the nature of chemical bonding as shown in Figure S1.
 Regions with low ELF values (blue) correspond to X atoms or interlayer spaces between ZnBi planes, where the alkali metal X donates its single $s$-electron.
-This results in symmetric, low electron localization around X ions as shown in Figure S1.
-High ELF values (around 1) around Bi atoms indicate significant electron localization, confirming that the s-electron from X is captured by Bi to form ionic bonds.
+This results in symmetric, low electron localization around X ions.
+High ELF values (around 1) around Bi atoms indicate significant electron localization, confirming that Bi captures the $s$-electron from X atom to form ionic bond.
 The localized electron density around Bi stabilizes the ZnBi layer structure, while ELF values around 0.5 between Zn and Bi suggest a predominantly mix ionic-covalent bond character due to their electronegativity differences.
 Notably, the ELF around Bi is not spherically symmetric.
 This asymmetry arises from $s$ valence electrons of Bi, including two non-bonding 6$s$ electrons and two 6$p$ electrons (e.g., p$_{x}$), forming stereochemically active lone pairs.
 These lone pairs appear as bulged electron densities along the c-axis.
-The stereochemically active lone pairs in Bi may play a role in increased vibrational anharmonicity, a feature associated with low lattice thermal conductivity.
-This effect is consistent with observations in other well-known thermoelectric materials, such as Bi$_{2}$Te$_{3}$, Sb$_{2}$Te$_{3}$, SnSe, and PbTe, which are renowned for their low thermal conductivity and enhanced thermoelectric performance.
+The stereochemically active lone pairs in Bi may play a role in increased vibrational anharmonicity, a feature associated with low lattice thermal conductivity\cite{nissimagoudar2020lattice}.
+This effect is consistent with observations in other well-known thermoelectric materials, such as Bi$_{2}$Te$_{3}$, Sb$_{2}$Te$_{3}$, SnSe, and PbTe, which are renowned for their low thermal conductivity and enhanced thermoelectric performance\cite{zhang2026low,parashchuk2022ultralow,wu2026lone,long2025theoretical,}.